OmerNadeem52/OmerNadeem52/README.md

 ### Hi there 👋

+I'm a CS Student currently studying in COMSATS University Islamabad.
+I'm a part time content writer as well with almost 6 years of experience working as a freelancer.
+Also a part time gamer and game dev enthusiast.

 <!--
 **OmerNadeem52/OmerNadeem52** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.